arghadeep23/30daysofFlutter/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Important Terminal Codes :
+git push --set-upstream origin day-4

+you can similarly push any days' work into github using the above command

+The default command for origin : git remote add origin https://github.com/arghadeep23/30daysofFlutter.git